mikahama/uralicNLP/README.md

     >>voida [u'V', u'Act', u'Ind', u'Prs', u'Sg3', u'<W:0.000000>']
     >>nauraa [u'V', u'Act', u'InfA', u'Sg', u'Lat', u'<W:0.000000>']

-The *cg.disambiguate* takes in *morphology_ignore_after* as an optional argument.
-Its default value is *@* which means that it removes the annotation from the FST output after *@* before feeding it to the CG disambiguator.
-If the value is set to *None*, the FST morphology is fed in to the CG unmodified.
+The *cg.disambiguate* takes in *remove_symbols* as an optional argument.
+Its default value is *True* which means that it removes the symbols (segments surrounded by @) from the FST output before feeding it to the CG disambiguator.
+If the value is set to *False*, the FST morphology is fed in to the CG unmodified.

 The **default FST analyzer is a descriptive one**, to use a normative analyzer, set the *descriptive* parameter to False *cg.disambiguate(tokens,descrpitive=False)*.